Illustration by Jim Tsinganos (IA Illustration Awards, 2015): Which is my authentic Self?

-Personal autonomy encompasses self-governance in the widest sense; to decide freely how we lead our life, how we bring up and educate our children, whom we love, how we plan our careers or how we contribute to society.
-Philosophical approaches tend to define personal autonomy by universal standards, such as internal cohesiveness, reasons-responsiveness and so on.
-Habermas’ concept avoids abstracted concepts and emphasises the socio-historical development of autonomous agency.
-To this argument, personal autonomy is defined by the competencies required to navigate through an increasingly complex and globalised world.
+Personal autonomy encompasses self-governance in the widest sense; to decide freely how we lead our life, how we bring up and educate our children, whom we love, how we plan our careers, or how we contribute to society.
+Philosophical approaches tend to define personal autonomy by universal standards, such as internal cohesiveness, reasons-responsiveness, and so on.
+Habermas’ concept avoids abstract concepts and emphasizes the socio-historical development of the autonomous agency.
+To this argument, personal autonomy is defined by the competencies required to navigate through an increasingly complex and globalized world.

 4.5 Authentic identity (Authenticity)

 In Habermas’ intersubjective understanding of autonomous selfhood, authentic identity is not, as one may intuitively assume, expressed by one’s uniqueness based on assertive personal self-description.
 Authenticity is rather based on a two-stage process.
-The first step is to understand what and how one feels, thinks and behaves, while the second step tries to make sense of the experienced account.
-We attempt to render our personal existence intelligible, which entails the possibility to fail making sense of oneself.
-As such, we are naturally criticizable to ourselves.
-Authentic identity is neither based on blind self-assertion, nor decided by external majority vote but by entering an internal discourse attempting to figure ourselves out meaningfully, to make sense of ourselves.
+The first step is to understand what and how one feels, thinks, and behaves, while the second step tries to make sense of the experienced account.
+We attempt to render our personal existence intelligible, which entails the possibility to fail to make sense of oneself.
+As such, we are naturally critical to ourselves.
+Authentic identity is neither based on blind self-assertion nor decided by an external majority vote but by entering an internal discourse attempting to figure ourselves out meaningfully, to make sense of ourselves.

 Habermas links reflective self-description to public language when he elaborates: